vibec3der/optometric/README.md

 ### How do I flash it to a usb drive or sd card?
 Download a prebuilt from [dl.snerill.org/badsilver](https://dl.snerill.org/badsilver), or build an image yourself with the above commands.
 Flash it using the [Chromebook Recovery Utility](https://chromewebstore.google.com/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm), or anything else that flashes images to USB drives and sd cards, such as [balenaEtcher](https://etcher.balena.io/), [dd](https://en.wikipedia.org/wiki/Dd_(Unix)) or [rufus](https://rufus.ie/en/)
 ### I have flashed a usb drive or sd card, what now?
-Complete [???](https://github.com/crosbreaker/???), then enter developer mode and recover to your usb, choose to unenroll or reenroll
+Complete [???](https://github.com/crosbreaker/???), then enter developer mode and recover to your usb, choose to unenroll or reenroll, then reboot and disable developer mode.
+When you setup it will be unenrolled.
 ### Credits:
 [HarryTarryJarry](https://github.com/HarryTarryJarry) - All badbr0ker development